DWCarrot/KedamaOnlineRecorder/README.md

 # KedamaOnlineRecorder
-A Recorder to record the changes of player number in 'The Minecraft Server', with database;inherit prj "kedamaListener" at https://github.com/DWCarrot/kedamaListener
+A Recorder to record the changes of player number in 'The Minecraft Server', with database;inherit prj [kedamaListener]( https://github.com/DWCarrot/kedamaListener)